-Ultra Wideband Radio (UWB) is an emerging technology with big promise in imaging systems, vehicular radar systems, and communication and measurement systems.
-UWB technology has for many years been used in radar and military communications but has not been allowed on the open market prior to 2002.
-In April 2002, the federal communication commission (FCC) lifted the restriction on the use of UWB technology for non-military applications.
-Since then, more industries have started developing UWB systems.
-UWB systems send information with extremely short duration pulses, therefore allowing high speed data communication and diversity against multipath.
-Several attempts are being made to use UWB at the physical layer for personal area networks (PAN) to meet the FCC standards.
-FCC has released 3.1 GHz to 10.6 GHz frequency spectrum with a restriction on minimum transmission bandwidth of 500 MHz.
-In order to reduce interference with existing narrowband communication systems the maximum transmit power spectral density of UWB is restricted to -41.3 dBm/MHz, which restricts the use of UWB to PAN.
 Ultra-wideband (UWB) has recently evoked great interest and its potential strength lies in its use of extremely wide transmission bandwidth.
 Furthermore, UWB is emerging as a solution for the IEEE 802.15a (TG3a) standard which is to provide a low complexity, low cost, low power consumption and high data-rate among Wireless Personal Area Network (WPAN) devices.
 An aspect of UWB transmission is to combat multipath propagation effects.
 Rake receivers can be employed since they are able to provide multipath diversity [1-3].
 Another aspect is to eliminate or combat the inter-symbol interference (ISI) which distorts the transmitted signal and causes bit errors at the receiver, especially when the transmission data rate is very high as well as for which are not well synchronized.
-In [1,3,4], the "rake decorrelating effect" was mentioned as a way to combat ISI.
-Combination of spatial diversity combining and equalization is a well established scheme for frequency selective fading channels [10].
+In [1] and [3], the "rake decorrelating effect" was mentioned as a way to combat ISI.
+Combination of spatial diversity combining and equalization is a well established scheme for frequency selective fading channels.
 In [5], a combined rake and equalizer structure was proposed for high data rate UWB systems.
 In this paper, the performance of a rake-MMSE-equalizer receiver similar to [5] is investigated for different number of rake fingers and equalizer taps using a semi-analytical approach.
-We propose at first to study time equalization with combined Rake-mmse equalizer structure.
-We show that, for a MMSE equalizer [6] operating at low to medium SNR's, the number of Rake fingers is the dominant factor to improve system performance, while, at high SNR's the number of equalizer taps plays a more significant role in reducing error rates[7-8].
+We propose at first to study time equalization with combined Rake-MMSE equalizer structure.
+We show that, for a MMSE equalizer operating at low to medium SNR's, the number of Rake fingers is the dominant factor to improve system performance, while, at high SNR's the number of equalizer taps plays a more significant role in reducing error rates[7-8].
+We show that for high frequency selective channels such as the CM4 one, a linear equalizer structure is not sufficient and must be replaced by a decision feedback equalizer (DFE) structure.
+Furthermore, we propose a simple recursive gradient based algorithm to implement the equalizer structures.

 The rest of the paper is organized as follows.
 In Section 2 we study the signals and system model for IEEE UWB channel modelling.
 Section 3 is devoted principles of equalizations and receiver structure.
 In section 4 we study performance analysis for Rake-MMSE receiver.
 Simulation results are discussed in Section 5.
 Section 6 concludes the paper.